Fleker/Gltn/_nightlies/docs/docs/02_Plugins/03_Running_Panels.md

     postLatex("$x^2$");
     var x = getLatex();
 ```
 * postLatex(cmd, callback) - Receives a command as a string and translates it into formatted output.
-Due to the Mathjax library, the output can't be retrieved directly.
+The MathJax library may take some time to process the input, so the output shouldn't be retrieved directly.
 Rather, you must call a separate function to access the output.
 * getLatex() - Retrieves the formatted output as HTML

 ##### LatexAPI